squidarth/squidarth.github.io/_posts/2020-09-06-scala-mocks.md

 ---
 layout: post
 title:  "Let's build a Scala mock library"
-date:   2020-09-06 12:00:38 -0400
+date:   2020-10-04 12:00:38 -0400
 authors: Sid Shanker
 categories: scala programming
 ---

-I've been using Scala and writing tests in it for a couple years now, and something that's been a mystery to me has been how Mock libraries work.
+I've been writing tests in Scala for a couple years now, and something that's always been a mystery to me has been Mock libraries.
 To make things a little less mysterious, I decided to take a stab at building one myself!
 This post will go over what I did, and what I learned.
-This was a great excuse to learn about the features that Scala offers for building DSLs.
+This was a great excuse to learn about fancy advanced Scala features like macros and reflection.

-If you've ever been curious about how to write a DSL in Scala, or just generally are interested in understanding Scala better, this post is for you!
+If you've ever been curious about these features, or just generally are interested in understanding Scala better, this post is for you!

+If you want to skip ahead see the code I've written, check out my [Github repo](https://github.com/squidarth/scala-mocking-library).

 ## What's a Mock Library?